MJ666-K/Backpack-Exchange-Api/README.md

-# Backpack Exchange API(1.0)
+# Backpack Exchange API(1.0.0)

 ## ⚡ 简介
 # Backpack Exchange
-you can clone the repository and install the SDK manually:
+You can clone the repository and use it directly:

 ```bash
 git clone git@github.com:MJ666-K/Backpack-Exchange-Api.git